Schneegans/schneegans.github.io/_posts/2011-11-02-ppa-launchpad-cmake.md

 group: blog
 ---

 When I first wanted to create a PPA for Ubuntu, it was a pain.
-It was barely documented, unnecessarily complex and --- the worst thing of all --- when there was a tutorial, it employs retarded stuff like auto-tools (sorry for those who happen to like these tools - I don't).
+It was barely documented, unnecessarily complex and --- the worst thing of all --- when there was a tutorial, it employed rather old build tools and no titorial covered code generated with CMake.

 <!--more-->